Tool and Usage

 How it works

 Tools like chkrootkit compare actual behavior with the expected behavior of a system.
 For example, the tool may look at the list of processes with a common utility like the ps command.
 During that same moment, it queries the kernel and requests the same information.
 If there are any differences, this is suspected and marked as such.

 Usage and audience

-chkrootkit is commonly used during malware scan.
+chkrootkit is commonly used for malware detection or malware scanning.
 Target users for this tool are system administrators.

 - Command line interface

 The review and analysis of this project resulted in the following remarks for this security tool:

 - + Used language is shell script